-Version number: 1.1 Approved by: Office for Students Effective from: February 2019 Date for review: February 2021
+Version number: 1.0 Approved by: Office for Students Effective from: November 2023 Date for review: November 2024

-Glossary of terms
+Glossary

 Apprentice

 An apprentice is a student aged 16 or over, who is in paid employment for the duration of their apprenticeship and who has in place an Apprenticeship Agreement with their employer.
 The apprentice will combine working with studying for a work-based, academic or combined qualification which forms part of an Apprenticeship Standard or Framework.